blacki4/ToDo-list/README.md

 - Add, delete, and mark tasks as completed
 - Styled with Tailwind CSS for a fast and clean UI
 - Fully responsive design for both desktop and mobile
 - Real-time task management for efficient organization
+- Tasks are saved in **Local Storage** for persistence

 ---